Research experience – for pay or course credit!

 Faculty members are looking for students for next summer.

-Visit the prof that you are interested in working with NOW, as many grant application deadlines are in JANUARY.
+Visit the professor that you are interested in working with NOW, as many grant application deadlines are in JANUARY.
 These grants can fund your research experience (you get paid to do research) and can help pay for your next year of university.

 You can do research in an area that really interests you and get course credit for it.
 Independent Study information